OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

         def execute(self):
              self.c = self.a + self.b

+The code defines the class *SimpleAdder*, and it specifies that the class has three traits of type *Float* with the names *a*, *b*, and *c*.
+All three attributes have a default value of 0.0.
+Attributes *a* and *b* are inputs, so we specify that they have an *iostatus* of *'in'*.
+Attribute *c* is an output, so it has an *iostatus* of *'out'*.
+The *Float* trait is defined in the package *enthought.traits.api*, so we have to import it from there before we can use it.
+The *enthought.traits.api* package defines a wide variety of traits including basic types like *Int*, *Str*, and *Bool*; containers like *List* and *Dictionary*, and many others.
+OpenMDAO also supplies some special-purpose traits as well, e.g., *UnitsFloat*, a floating point attribute with units.
+OpenMDAO traits can be found in *openmdao.lib.traits*.
+Our *SimpleAdder* class inherits from the Component class defined in *openmdao.main.api* so we have to import it from there.
+The function in our Component that performs a computation is called *execute()*, and there we define that *c* is simply the sum of *a* and *b*.
+The *self* object that is passed as an argument to *execute()* represents an instance of our *SimpleAdder* class.

 At this point, we could import the module containing our SimpleAdder class and use it within OpenMDAO, but we want more than that.
 We want to package our